316 UCB, 80309-0316

 The Experimental Cinema Group at CU Boulder was ushered in by Carla Selby and Gladney Oakley and was later carried forward by Bruce Conner and Stan Brakhage.
 It is now called First Person Cinema and the curator is Don Yannacito.
 This program was started in 1955 with the intention of bringing an awareness of the personal cinema to Boulder, and has become a highly respected international showcase for the makers of personal film.
 It is the longest running program in the world screening avant-garde film and video work.

-Most screenings are on Mondays at 7:00pm in the Visual Arts Complex Auditorium 1B20 / Admission is $5.00, or one punch on the IFS punch card, and free for students.
-Call 303 492 7574 for info.
+Most screenings are Mondays at 7:00pm in the Visual Arts Complex Auditorium 1B20 / Admission is free.

 Winners of The Grillo Awards